react-boilerplate/react-boilerplate/docs/general/deployment.md

 1. `git add .`
 2. `git commit -m 'Made some epic changes as per usual'`
 3. `git push heroku master`

+## Docker Container
+### Requirement
+* To deploy using docker container, you need to have an account in Docker Registry.
+You can set up one for free at https://hub.ddocker.com
+* After finish setup your account, run `docker login` in ur command line and put your credential.
+It should then show `LOGIN SUCCEED` and you can proceed the deployment steps below.

+### Step to deploy using docker container in production
+1. Make sure you are stand on the project root directory.
+2. `mv internals/docker/.dockerignore ./`
+3. `docker build -t {DOCKERHUB_USERNAME}/{REACT_PROJECT_NAME} -f internals/docker/Dockerfile.prod .`
+4. `docker push {DOCKERHUB_USERNAME}/{REACT_PROJECT_NAME}` to push the docker image to docker registry.
+5. `ssh` to your server instance, and run `docker run -p 80:3000 -d {DOCKERHUB_USERNAME}/{REACT_PROJECT_NAME}:latest`
+6. You can now access your react application by your server's public ip.

+**Note:** Make sure you replace `{DOCKERHUB_USERNAME}` and `{REACT_PROJECT_NAME}` as your value.